thiagobrunoms/enterprise-alumni/README.md

 1. Lack of flexibility to replace HTTP API tools: the first version uses Dio, and if we have any other newer package in the future, it would require a lot of work to replace Dio with the newer one.

-Now we have the `http_client`, which provides the minimal requirement for HTTP API.
-As an implementation example, the `dio_http_client` is an implementation of `http_client` using Dio.
-See also the `test` folder with some basic tests files.
-An API management is responsible for building an specific http client `strategy`.
+Now we have the `/common/api/http_client`, which provides the minimal requirement for HTTP API.
+As an implementation example, the `/common/api/dio_http_client` is an implementation of `http_client` using Dio.
+In addition, see the `test` folder with some basic tests file.
+An API management `/common/api/api_management` is responsible for building an specific http client `strategy`.

 2. Routing using the GoRoute package: as detailed in the demo video, GoRoute allows specifying routes and redirections.